State Route 460 (US 64) Somerville Beltway

 SR460 US 64 Somerville

-The project on State Route (SR) 460 (US 64) consists of a new transportation corridor around the Town of Somerville in Fayette County.
+The Tennessee Department of Transportation (TDOT) is constructing a new transportation corridor around the Town of Somerville in Fayette County.
 The purpose of the new highway, known as the Somerville Beltway, is to provide a facility that meets present and future traffic demands and provides motorists with improved connections to other major highways, such as SR 15 (US 64) and SR 76.
 The beltway will be given the designation of SR 460 (US 64) and will be funded and constructed in phases.

 Current Status: The first segment of the Somerville Beltway from SR 15 (US 64) west of Somerville to SR 76 south of Somerville (2-lane) is currently under construction.